USS Flint (AE-32): Service history

 USS Flint was commissioned following extensive sea trials.
 The ship then made a transit through the Panama Canal to its home port of Naval Weapons Station, Concord, California.

 Flint made its first Western Pacific (WestPac) deployment in fall of 1972.
 It participated in numerous underway replenishment activities with ships of the US 7th Fleet in support of military operations off the coast of Vietnam including resupply of gunline destroyers and aircraft carriers participating in Operation Linebacker and Operation Linebacker II.
 Its helicopter detachment flew hundreds of sorties ferrying munitions to US naval ships in the operational theatre.

 In subsequent deployments in 1973–1974 and 1974–1975, Flint was assigned to naval forces in the Gulf of Aden in support of operations monitoring the Yom Kippur War, the Vietnam evacuation task force (Operation Frequent Wind) and rescue forces involved in the Mayagüez incident.

 Flint served as ammunition supply ship during operations Desert Shield and Desert Storm, 1990 to 1992.
-A 22-year-old machinist mate lost his life tragically while on board in October 1993.
+A 22-year-old machinist mate, Thomas Mosley lost his life tragically while on board in October 1993.
 It is the only known death occurring while doing weapons elevator maintenance.

 Flint completed 15 deployments to the western Pacific and received recognition for the dramatic 1978 rescue of 86 fishermen shipwrecked near Palawan Island, Philippines, during a typhoon.